jwonghk/Phase2_with_JSON/README.md

 - As a user: I want to add item again and again if wanted to
 - As a user: I want to be able to cancel items
 - As a user: I want to be able to see the quantities of items ordered and the total price at the moment
+- As a user: I want to be able to save my orders history
+- As a user: I also want to be able to reload my order history, so that next time I could re-order the same types of items if wanted to